 Do not get the monitor, cable, leads, or patches wet.
 Do not swim, take a bath, or shower while wearing the monitor.

 Try to sleep on your back, with the recorder at your side.
 This will keep the patches from being pulled off.

 Avoid electric blankets, magnets, metal detectors, and high voltage areas such as power lines.
 Signals from such devices may affect the data.

 You will need to keep a diary when wearing the monitor.
 It helps us compare your actions and symptoms to the ECG record.

-You will need to record the date, time and length of:
+Record the date, time, and length of:

 Exercise and physical activity (walking/jogging/biking, yard work, household chores, snow removal).